 Once the shrimp are added to the boiling water, they should cook for about 2-3 minutes.
 Keep an eye on them and remove them from the pot as soon as they turn pink and opaque.
 Do not leave them in the boiling water for too long, as they can become overcooked and lose their flavor.

-See also How to cook frozen artichokes
+See also How to cook beef neck bones and potatoes

 Once cooked, remove the shrimp from the pot using a slotted spoon or a colander.
 Transfer them to a bowl of ice water to stop the cooking process and cool them down quickly.
 This will help maintain their firm texture and prevent them from becoming rubbery.